Sixth Crusade: Legacy

 The results of the Sixth Crusade were not universally acclaimed.
 Two letters from the Christian side tell differing stories.
-In his correspondence to Henry III of England, Frederick touts the great success of the endeavor.
+In his correspondence to Henry III of England, Frederick touts the great success of the endeavour.
 In contrast, the letter to the "all the faithful" by the patriarch Gérold of Lausanne paints a darker picture of the emperor and his accomplishments.
 On the Muslim side, al-Kamil himself was pleased with the accord, but Arabic sources referred to the treaty as "one of the most disastrous events of Islam," laying the blame solely with the sultan.
-The Muslim historians expressed equal disdain for the sultan and the emperor.
+The Muslim historians expressed equal disdain for the sultan and the Holy Roman Emperor.

 The ten-year expiration of Frederick's treaty with al-Kamil caused Pope Gregory IX to call for a new crusade to secure the Holy Lands for Christendom beyond 1239.
 This initiated the Barons' Crusade, a disorganized affair which wound up with relatively limited support from both Frederick and the pope, but which nevertheless regained more land than even the Sixth Crusade.

 Frederick had set a precedent, in having achieved success on crusade without papal involvement.
 He achieved success without fighting since he lacked manpower to engage Ayyubids.
 This was due to the engagement of Ayyubids with the rebellion in Syria.
 Further crusades would be launched by individual kings, such as Theobald I of Navarre (the Barons' Crusade), Louis IX of France (the Seventh and Eighth Crusades), and Edward I of England (the Ninth Crusade), effectively demonstrating an erosion of papal authority.

 In the Ayyubid camp, the treaty allowed the sultan al-Kamil and his brother al-Ashraf to focus their energies into defeating their nephew an-Nasir Dā’ūd, emir of Damascus, capturing his capital city in June 1229.
 An-Nasir, was left subordinate to al-Kamil and in possession of Kerak.